gonsie/fishmarks/README.md

-### STILL A WORK IN PROGRESS!

-# Fishmarks is a set of fish functions which allow you to save and jump to commonly used directories.
+### Fishmarks is a set of fish functions which allow you to save and jump to commonly used directories.

 ## Compatability

+Fishmarks is based on the awesome [Bashmarks](http://www.huyng.com/projects/bashmarks/) by [huyng](https://github.com/huyng/bashmarks).

-Fishmarks work with my brach of bashmarks.
+Fishmarks work with my brach of Bashmarks.
 There is a slightly different format for the .sdirs file, but this can be used with both bash and fish.

 ## Install

 1. git clone git://github.com/gonsie/fishmarks.git
 2. make install
-3. source **~/.local/bin/bashmarks.sh** from within your **~.bash\_profile** or **~/.bashrc** file

 ## Shell Commands